10 Most Dangerous Cities in Mississippi (2023 Update)

 Has Crime In Mississippi Gone Up Or Down In Recent Years?

 While property crime in Mississippi has seen a downward trend in past decades, violent crime and murders have remained the same and have even gone up some years.
 In 2021 especially, MS capital Jackson was known as the Murder Capital of the US, with more murders than nearly any other US city.

 Although there’s little hard data available regarding the causes of increased murder, some activists have drawn a correlation between open carry policies and, subsequently, higher murder rates.
 This hypothesis is supported by the fact that most homicides are gun-related.

 Mississippi may not be the safest state in the country, but there are some common-sense safety tips you can use to keep yourself protected if you happen to visit for the food or live bluegrass music.

-Mississippi might be rich in music and cultural heritage, but it’s also chock full of some big crime hotspots.
-If you’re visiting the state any time soon, we would urge you to avoid the cities on this list.
+Mississippi might be rich in music and cultural heritage, but it’s also chock full of big crime hotspots.
+If you’re visiting the state any time soon, we urge you to avoid the cities on this list.
 If nothing else, practice common-sense safety.

 Featured Image Credit: Goodfreephotos_com, Pixabay

 - 1 The 10 Most Dangerous Cities in Mississippi: A Quick Look

 - 2 Has Crime In Mississippi Gone Up Or Down In Recent Years?

 - 3 How to Stay Safe in Mississippi